BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Adjusting Settings

-The Settings page current has four major options:
+The Settings page has five major options:

 * **Default Network**.
 Choose "MainNet" or "TestNet".
 This will be used for key derivation, especially as the network for the default "Cosigner Public Key" and "Cosigner Private Key" options.
 (Default: MainNet.)
+* **Primary Asset**.
+Choose "Bitcoin" or "Ethereum".
+This will be used for address generation and key derivation.
+(Default: Bitcoin)
 * **Sync to iCloud**.
 Choose "On" or "Off".
 If "On", this will export your keys to your iCloud account, protected by a local encryption key.
 This ensures that you can restore your seeds to a new device if you lose your current one.
 (Default: On.)
 * **Show Developer Function.** Choose to switch on or off.
 If "On", this will show you example requests, responses, and other features of interest to developers.
 See "Viewing Developer Options".
 (Default: Off.)
 * **Erase All Data.** Click to erase all data, including data on your local device and in iCloud.
 Be very certain you want to do this!